Community Profile: Palm Springs

 Median Rent Price

-Median gross rent in Palm Springs is $973, which is roughly average for the Coachella Valley.
+Median gross rent in Palm Springs is $973, which is 11% below the average for the Coachella Valley.

-Select a community to the right of the graph to see how rent burden rates compare to the city of Palm Springs.
+Select a community to the right of the graph to see how rent burden rates compare to the city of Palm Springs over time.

 3.7% of households in the city of Palm Springs have more than one person per one room of their housing unit, below average for the county's overcrowding rate of 7.3%.